What is a Key Performance Indicator (KPI)?

 When running a business or organisation, whether big or small, it is impossible to keep track of everything.
 The executive team has to be selective.
 First and foremost the executive team has a duty to ensure the health and longevity of the business.
 This being the case they must look at the key indicators that contribute to the objectives and goal.

 This brings us neatly to an area that is often forgotten when creating KPIs: setting comparative thresholds.
 The actual value of the measure has to be compared to what would be considered good, bad or indifferent.
 The thresholds could be based on previous performance or on a notional future performance or even a made-up value.
-By providing thresholds, alerts can be set if a upper or lower thresholds are breached.
+By providing thresholds, alerts can be set if upper or lower thresholds are breached.
 More meaningful historical data can be kept, providing all important trend information to help in any decision making process.

-Where to start?
+Not sure where to start?
 Don’t start with key performance indicators!
 Good KPIs come as a result of understanding where to take an organisation or business.
 It is imperative to understand where you want to go before deciding how you will get there.
 Once clear objectives and goals have been agreed, then meaningful KPIs can be generated.

 For information on how to create clear objectives and goals and how to design meaningful key performance indicators, download our guide: